Foods that lower cortisol and anxiety (with 3 day meal plan)

 Research has indicated that flavonoids found in dark chocolate help reduce the production of stress hormones like cortisol.
 These flavonoids also encourage brain perfusion, stimulate the growth of new blood vessels and neurons, and enhance cognition.

-Studies suggest that flavonoids in cocoa may preserve cognitive abilities during aging as well as lower the risk for Alzheimer's disease and stroke.
+Studies suggest that flavonoids in cocoa may preserve cognitive abilities during aging and lower the risk for Alzheimer's disease and stroke.
 Furthermore, these compounds interact with signaling pathways which promote neuron survival and synaptic plasticity while inhibiting neurotoxicant-induced death.

 Just make sure your choice of dark chocolate contains at least 70% cocoa content (70% or higher), and limit yourself to one or two squares a day to avoid indulging in too much sugar or fat.